aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 ## What You'll Learn Here:

 1. A history of Anomaly Detection at Amazon
-1. A working knowledge of the types of problems Amazon Lookout for Metrics can help solve and how to identify or curiate datasets for the service.
+1. A working knowledge of the types of problems Amazon Lookout for Metrics can help solve and how to identify or curate datasets for the service.
 1. How to execute a backtesting job with your data to identify the types of anomalies that Amazon Lookout for Metrics can help you find.
 1. How to view anomalies and export them for use in other tools.
 1. How to create real time anomaly detection workloads and how to iteratively improve your models.